Talk to Her: Music

 The music was composed by Alberto Iglesias.

 A scene shows the Brazilian singer Caetano Veloso singing "Cucurrucucú paloma" (in Spanish) at a party.

 Reception

 Box office

 The film grossed $9,285,469 in the United States and $41,716,081 internationally for a worldwide total of $51,001,550.

 Critical response

 On Rotten Tomatoes the film has an approval rating of 91% based on reviews from 137 critics, and an average rating of 8.1/10.
 The website's consensus states: "Another masterful, compassionate work from Pedro Almodóvar".
 On Metacritic, the film has a weighted average score of 86 out of 100, based on reviews from 34 critics.

 Roger Ebert of the Chicago Sun-Times gave it four out of four, and wrote: "Combines improbable melodrama (gored bullfighters, comatose ballerinas) with subtly kinky bedside vigils and sensational denouements, and yet at the end, we are undeniably touched."
 A. O. Scott of The New York Times named Talk to Her "The best film of the year".

+Some critics have criticized Talk to Her for its handling of sexual violence.
+They point out that the film does not depict the assault directly, but instead frames it through aesthetic means that can distance the audience from the brutality of the act.
+Critics also argue that the story focuses predominantly on male perspectives and hardly deals with the consequences of the attack for the female characters.